joachimprinzbach/BiZEPS/doc/introduction/03_Docker.md

 - A container is an instance of an image
 - An image contains the 'installed tools'
 - Images may be layered
-- An image can be described in a doxyfile (installation script)
+- An image can be described in a Docker file (installation script)

 ```
 +---------------+  +---------------+  +---------------+